 Effects of communism

 In the twentieth century all four of the countries we visited were impacted by the two world wars, and, subsequently, spent decades under Communist rule during the Cold War.
 Emerging from the communist years has presented challenges throughout the region.
-Each country experienced communism and its ending in their own way, but there were a number of similarities in their experiences.
+Each country experienced communism and its ending in their own way, but there were a number of similarities in experiences.
 In every case, the communists confiscated homes within cities and farms in the country from the families who had owned them for generations.
 The owners were either deported, sent to work camps or, in some cases, were deemed to be resistant to the communist rule and were executed.
 The homes of the property owners in the cities were demolished and, in their place, boxy, gray apartment buildings were constructed to house thousands of people who were required to work in the cities.
 The confiscated farms were made into co-operatives utilizing cheap laborers, such as gypsies.
 In the post-communist years, attempts are being made to return farmland to the descendants of the previous owners.
 The problem is that the new generations lack the skills and knowledge to operate a productive farm.

 Bookends to our travel experience: Budapest and Bucharest